-The Canvas architecture replicates data in near real-time and data is backed up on a daily basis.
+The Canvas LMS architecture replicates data in near real-time and data is backed up on a daily basis.
 Instructure creates daily offsite database backups of Canvas data and content including course content, student submissions, student-created content, analytics, rubrics, learning outcomes, and metadata.
 Data is stored redundantly in multiple data centers and multiple geographic locations through Amazon S3.
+For further detail on backups, please see Instructure's Business Continuity & Disaster Recovery Paper.

-The Canvas architecture is horizontally scalable and uses a mix of in-house developed and AWS-provided technologies, enabling it to respond to usage spikes in real-time and accommodate expanded, long-term usage.
+The Canvas LMS architecture is horizontally scalable and uses a mix of in-house developed and AWSprovided technologies, enabling it to respond to usage spikes in real-time and accommodate expanded, long-term usage.
 Through automatic scaling and automated provisioning technology, Canvas adjusts cloud resources to handle large usage loads before they cause slowdowns.
-When concurrent user numbers grow, Canvas automatically adds resources, so users don't experience outages or slowdown.
+When concurrent user numbers grow, Canvas automatically adds resources so users don't experience outages or slowdown.

-Assuring the recovery and redundancy of the Canvas platform, we take advantage of multiple geographically separate sites and Availability Zones which provide resilience in the face of most failure modes including natural disasters or system failures.
+Assuring the recovery and redundancy of the Canvas LMS platform, we take advantage of multiple geographically separate sites and Availability Zones which provide resilience in the face of most failure modes including natural disasters or system failures.
 The Canvas application is designed to make full use of the real-time redundancy and capacity capabilities offered by AWS, running across multiple availability zones in regions throughout the world.
-Primary storage is provided by Amazon S3, which is designed for durability exceeding 99.999999999.
+Primary storage is provided by Amazon S3, which is designed for durability exceeding 99.9999999%.

-The Canvas architecture is also resilient to failure and capable of rapid recovery from component failure.
+The Canvas LMS architecture is also resilient to failure and capable of rapid recovery from component failure.
 The Canvas application, its media and file storage, and its databases are each independently redundant.
 If an application hosting node were to fail, all traffic would transfer to living nodes.
 If load increases, an automated provisioning system ensures that more hosting nodes are made available to handle the traffic-either in response to increased load or in predictive anticipation of future workloads.
 The database and file stores are also horizontally scalable, adding capacity for both additional storage and load as needed.